vihaankulkarni29/amr-dataset/README.md

 # AMR Genome Dataset Processor

-This repository contains Python scripts to process bacterial genome files and their corresponding antimicrobial resistance (AMR) annotation files to generate a consolidated dataset suitable for machine learning and data analysis on Kaggle.
+This repository contains Python scripts to process bacterial genome files and their corresponding antimicrobial resistance (AMR) annotation files to generate a consolidated Kaggle dataset suitable for machine learning and data analysis.

 ## Overview